 The same goes for removing objects from your photo.

-If you caught a photograph of a model and an unwanted person stood in the background, chances are that you’ll want to remove them so they don’t distract from your model.
+If you caught a photograph of a model and an unwanted person stood in the background, chances are that you’ll want to remove the background so it doesn’t distract from your model.
 Similarly, if you were to take a moody shot and a tall building with flashing lights stood in the background of your shot, it would take away from the grey and dull atmosphere you were trying to create.

 By simply removing these objects, you can easily mould the photo into your image, creating whatever you’d like.